imranrazik/imranrazik.github.io/CV.md

 **Razik, I**., Carter, G. Feb.
 2019.
 Causes and consequences of Individual Variation in Cooperativeness in Vampire Bats.
 Graduate Recruitment.
 The Ohio State University, Columbus, Ohio.
 United States.
 Poster. <br/>

 **Razik, I**. and Sagot, M. April 2018.
 Effects of seasonality on the foraging patterns of the North American beaver, Castor canadensis.
 QUEST Symposium.
 State University of New York College at Oswego, Oswego, New York.
 United States.
-Oral. <br/>
+Oral. *Won Sigma Xi - QUEST Award for outstanding presentation* <br/>

 **Razik, I**. and Sagot, M. Nov.
 2017.
 Effects of seasonality on the foraging patterns of the North American beaver, Castor canadensis.
 Rice Creek Associates Annual Social.
 Rice Creek Field Station, Oswego, New York.
 United States.
 Oral. <br/>